Evaṁ me sutaṁ— ekaṁ samayaṁ bhagavā sāvatthiyaṁ viharati jetavane anāthapiṇḍikassa ārāme. Tatra kho bhagavā bhikkhū āmantesi: “bhikkhavo”ti.

 “Mālukyaputta, for what reason do you say that I taught these five lower fetters in this way?
 Surely, Mālukyaputta, the wanderers of other sects might use the simile of an infant to challenge you.
 For a young, tender infant lying on his back does not even have the concept of ‘self’, so how could the view of identity arise in him?
 Yet, the latent tendency towards identity-view is present within him.
 A young, tender infant lying on his back does not even have the concept of ‘teachings’, so how could doubt about teachings arise in him?
 Yet, the latent tendency towards doubt is present within him.
 A young, tender infant lying on his back does not even have the concept of ‘ethics’, so how could adherence to rules and observances arise in him?
 Yet, the latent tendency towards such attachment is present within him.
 A young, tender infant lying on his back does not even have the concept of ‘sensual pleasures’, so how could sensual desire arise in him?
 Yet, the latent tendency towards sensual desire is present within him.
 A young, tender infant lying on his back does not even have the concept of ‘beings’, so how could ill will towards beings arise in him?
 Yet, the latent tendency towards ill will is present within him.
 Wouldn’t the wanderers of other sects use this simile of the infant to challenge you?”

-After this was said, Venerable Ānanda addressed the Blessed One: “It is time, Blessed One, it is time, Well-Gone One, for you to teach the five lower fetters.
-Upon hearing them from the Blessed One, the bhikkhus will remember.”
+After this was said, Venerable Ānanda addressed the Blessed One: “This is the time, Blessed One, this is the time, Accomplished One, for you to teach the five lower fetters.
+Having heard it from the Blessed One, the bhikkhus will remember it.”

 “Therefore, Ānanda, listen carefully and pay close attention; I will speak.”